Clapham Recreation Ground Trust

 This is what the definition says: “The purpose of the charity is to provide and maintain in good order a publicly accessible green space for recreational use for the benefit of the inhabitants of Clapham Parish.”

 This means that the Trustees have been able to offer a 21-year lease to Clapham Parish Council for the whole of the Rec apart from the corner where the shop/café building stands (this corner is leased separately to Yvette Fisher, the owner of 'The Junction').
 The lease to the Parish Council is at a 'peppercorn' rent, in return for the Parish Council taking over responsibility for insurance and maintenance.
 A formal application to the Charity Commission, allowing the lease, has been approved, and the lease was signed on 25th April 2019.

 The lease makes it possible for the replacement children's playground to go ahead, as the Council takes on responsibility for insurance, maintenance and annual inspections.
-The Council has been sucessful in obtainingn funding for the purchase and installation of play equipment, as well as an 'adult gym' and wildlife area.
+The Council has been successful in obtaining funding for the purchase and installation of play equipment, as well as an 'adult gym' and wildlife area.
 Excellent progress is being made on this, and most of the equipment has now been, or soon will be, installed.
 The fence and gates are in place, and a disabled-access path from The Street is due to be laid.

 Lease from CRGT to Clapham Parish Council

 The Trustees have also granted an interim lease (a 'Tenancy at Will') to Yvette Fisher, the new owner of the shop/cafe buildings.
 This will give Yvette time to establish whether the business is likely to be viable going forward.

 CRG Trustees, email@example.com